chibisnorlax/acnhfaq/index.md

 Both heavy and light meteor showers are locked to the date on which they occur, and will always occur on that date even if you time travel.

 ### How do I wish on a star, and what does it do?
-To wish on a star: when you see or hear it moving across the sky, stand still, look up with your right analog (joy) stick, and press the “A” button.
+To wish on a star: when you see or hear it moving across the sky, stand still, look up with your right joystick, and press the “A” button.
 Make sure you are not holding any tools or other items in your hands.
 You’ll know that it worked if you hear a tone and see the star glow a little brighter.
 For each star you wish on, you will find a star fragment on your beach the following day.

 Star fragments are a crafting material that can be used in DIY recipes.